carolinadatascience/nfl-metrics-workshop/README.md

 ## Getting Started

-This section is a very important section.
-Please include this and write a good, easy-to-follow description of how to get started with and download the necessary tools for this workshop.
-(DELETE THIS LINE).

 Here are some of the things you must do to get started with this workshop:

 ### Software Prerequisites